atsyongki/dokku-jspm-install/README.md

-dokku-bower-install
+dokku-jspm-install
 ===================

-Dokku pluging to install bower dependecies.
+Dokku pluging to install jspm dependecies.

 *NOTE*: it's developed and tested on the latest `progrium/buildstep` which uses the latest `heroku-buildpack-nodejs`.